Benjent/albums-to-buy/README.md

 * Gabor Szabo - Magical Connection
 * George Duke - Faces In Reflection
 * George Duke - Guardian Of The Light
-* Pat Metheny - What's It All About
-* Snarky Puppy - The Only Constant
-* Snarky Puppy - We Like It Here
-* Wayne Shorter - Introducing Wayne Shorter
-* Wayne Shorter - Wayning Moments
-* Wayne Shorter - Night Dreamer
-* Wayne Shorter - JuJu
-* Wayne Shorter - The Soothsayer
-* Wayne Shorter - Adam's Apple
-* Wayne Shorter - Schizophrenia

 ## Pour plus tard
 * Alestorm - No Grave Nut The Sea